-Here is where most of the famous miradouros are found, but I suggest choosing only one for sunset.
+Here is where most of the famous miradouros are found, these magnificent free things to see in Lisbon.
+But I suggest choosing only one for sunset.
 You can see all the others on a walk before or after sunset, but you won’t want to miss this incredible nature show.

 Some of the most beautiful ones you’ll want to see: